isma-toro/App-Gamers-Compose-MVVM/README.md

 # App-Gamers-Compose-MVVM
-App made for practising MVVM, Jetpack Compose and Clean Architecture.
+Kotlin App made for practising MVVM, Jetpack Compose and Clean Architecture.

 Create and update users in real time